 - Work with the local first responders and safety officers from your campus or city to ensure that it is safe to return to and work in the library. - If your library has a disaster response and recovery plan, follow these local procedures first. - Ensure that the library's HVAC climate control system is working normally.
 This will help reduce the chance of a mold outbreak and help wet materials dry faster. - Assess the extent of the overall damage to the collection.
 Make a note of how many floors, shelf ranges, or areas of the building have wet materials.
 Note damage to historic, special collection, or high-demand collection items.
-The number of books affected by the disaster will be a factor in deciding whether they can be dried in house or will need to be sent to a commercial disaster recovery service. - Contact us through askGPO and let us know about your situation.
-If applicable, follow the guidance on What to Do If Your Library Has Unplanned Access Restrictions, https://www.fdlp.gov/what-to-do-if-your-library-has-unplanned-access-restrictions. - Establish who is in charge of directing the work of staff and volunteers working to recover the collection.
+The number of books affected by the disaster will be a factor in deciding whether they can be dried in house or will need to be sent to a commercial disaster recovery service. - Email fdlpoutreach@gpo.gov about your situation, and if applicable, follow the guidance on What to Do If Your Library Has Unplanned Access Restrictions. - Establish who is in charge of directing the work of staff and volunteers working to recover the collection.
 This may be someone who is more familiar with the collection and disaster recovery procedures rather than the library director or staff supervisor. - Select a spokesperson who will respond to questions about the disaster from members of the media.
 Inform staff and volunteers to direct questions from the media to the official spokesperson if appropriate. - Assemble library staff and volunteers who will set up the work area and recover the collection.
 Brief them on any safety issues with the building and the procedures for assessing, drying, and documenting damage to collection materials. - Set up a work area with tables or clean and dry floor space where you can work with the books and prop books upright for drying.
 Additional electrical power may be needed for work lights and electric fans to circulate the air.
 Extension cords for this power should be routed on a dry floor so that they won't become a shock or tripping hazard.